reubenja77/money-track/README.md

 ##### MAIN MENU
-- The app presents the User with a menu of options:
+- The App presents the User with a menu of options:
     1. Add income or expense
     2. View transactions
     3. Check balance